jonitrythall/wildflowers/presentation.md

 ## All About Native Wildflowers

-### Benefits
+### Benefits List
-1. Require little maintanance and water
+1. Require little maintanance; less water and fertilizer
-2. A more affordable landscaping option compared to non-native options
+2. A more affordable landscaping option
-3. Four times more attractive to pollinators like bees and butterflies over non-native flowers
+3. Four times more attractive to pollinators
-4. Provides food and shelter for birds
+4. Provides food and shelter for animals
 5. Improve soil health and prevent erosion
 6. Can help boost crop yields
-7. Provide protein for wildlife
+7. Supply wildlife with protein
-8.
+8. Medicinal benefits such as with Echinacea
+9. Absorbs excessive stormwater
+10. Provide nartual beauty to our landscape

 ### Climate